 How the Requirements Were Developed

-Alongside the Government of Alberta, we held multistakeholder committee meetings to develop options to inform the new methane reduction requirements.
+Alongside the Government of Alberta, we held multistakeholder committee meetings to develop options for the methane reduction requirements.
 The committees had representatives from environmental nongovernment organizations, the oil and gas industry, and technology groups.